JoeWroe/mars-rover/README.md

 ####The constructed User Stories

 **User Story 1:**
 *This is basic functionality required - the controller must be able to communicate with the rover.
-No specific sentence has formed the basis of this User Story*
+No specific sentence has formed the basis of this User Story* :heavy_check_mark:
 ```
 As a NASA controller,
 So that NASA can explore Mars,